This section doesn’t currently include any content. Add content to this section using the sidebar.

 We understand the urge to load your cat’s shelter with the softest, coziest blankets you can find, but blankets are a potentially dangerous bedding choice!
 Blankets soak up moisture and will freeze solid once saturated.
 Instead, choose straw for your shelter.
 Straw repels moisture and helps to store heat.
 Be sure to use straw, not hay.
 Hay quickly absorbs moisture and becomes a soggy, uncomfortable mess.
 Plus, soggy hay will become moldy, posing another range of potential health threats to outdoor cats.

-This tip may seem like a no-brainer, but winter is an unpredictable time of year, and failure to plan and prepare for inclement weather could potentially leave your cats without food or water.
+This tip may appear obvious, but winter is a season full of unpredictability and failure to plan and prepare for inclement weather could potentially leave your cats without food or water.
 Given that outdoor cats’ bodies require additional nutrition and energy as a result of the harsh environment, this is simply not an option!
 Plan around the forecast and leave out extra food and water when the weather is expected to turn.

 Tabby cat standing beneath bush in the snow